faasm/experiment-base/README.md

 ```
 (we include it here to avoid checking the link in the general case).

-Then, you need to login to the LSDS cluster using the appropriate credentials.
+Then, you need to login to the cluster using the appropriate credentials.
 Note that, in general, you will first need someone to grant you access.
 ```
+az login
-az login # use IMP credentials az account set -s e594b650-46d3-4375-be21-2ea11e8ed741
+az account set -s <account ID>
 ```
-if any of the previous fails, open an issue in this repo and mention one of its
-maintainers.

 ## Creating a new experiment <a name="new-experiment">